Gurley, Rams run through Cowboys, advance with 30-22 victory

 Three years to the day after the NFL approved the Rams’ return to Los Angeles, the franchise earned its first playoff victory since coming home from 21 years in St. Louis.

 The Rams chewed up the ground and the clock on four lengthy scoring drives in the first half.
-They kept it up after halftime, particularly on a decisive 12-play, 65-yard drive in the fourth quarter capped by Anderson’s bold 1-yard TD plunge on fourth down with 7:16 to play.

-Los Angeles’ first two drives stalled into field goals by Greg Zuerlein, and the Cowboys briefly led in the first quarter on Cooper’s 29-yard TD catch.
-But the Rams’ defense corralled Elliott while LA’s run game steady rolled ahead.

-Anderson reached the end zone seven minutes before halftime on a 1-yard plunge.
-Just 3 1/2 minutes later, Gurley broke through the middle and went 35 yards for his first career playoff touchdown, putting the Rams up 20-7 at halftime.
+Anderson reached the end zone seven minutes before halftime on a 1-yard plunge — and just 3 1/2 minutes later, Gurley broke through the middle and went 35 yards for his first career playoff touchdown, putting the Rams up 20-7 at halftime.

-Elliott scored on a 1-yard plunge and the Cowboys got a 2-point conversion to trim the Rams’ lead to 23-15 in the third quarter.
+Elliott scored on a 1-yard plunge and the Cowboys got a 2-point conversion to trim the Rams’ lead to 23-15 in the third quarter, but the Rams made a decisive 12-play, 65-yard drive in the fourth capped by Anderson’s bold 1-yard TD plunge on fourth down.

 THE BIG SHOW

-A sellout crowd assembled in the cavernous Coliseum, with a significant portion of those fans cheering on America’s Team.
+A sellout crowd of 77,187 assembled in the cavernous Coliseum, with a significant portion of those fans cheering on America’s Team.
 The sideline was dotted with celebrities, and LeBron James hosted several Lakers teammates in a field suite behind the east end zone.

 INJURIES